run-llama/llama_index/README.md

 #### Proposed Solution

-At its core, GPT Index contains a toolkit of **index data structures** designed to easily connect LLM's with your external data.
+At its core, LlamaIndex contains a toolkit of **index data structures** designed to easily connect LLM's with your external data.
-GPT Index helps to provide the following advantages:
+LlamaIndex helps to provide the following advantages:
 - Remove concerns over prompt size limitations.
 - Abstract common usage patterns to reduce boilerplate code in your LLM app.
 - Provide data connectors to your common data sources (Google Docs, Slack, etc.).